pminina01/readthedocs/Tutorial.md

-##Log levels
+###Log levels
 Each log message has associated log level, which identifies how important/detailed the message is.
 NLog can route log messages based primarily on their logger name and log level.

 NLog supports the following [log levels](Log-levels):
-* Trace - very detailed logs, which may include high-volume information such as protocol payloads.
+* `Trace` - very detailed logs, which may include high-volume information such as protocol payloads.
 This log level is typically only enabled during development
-* Debug - debugging information, less detailed than trace, typically not enabled in production environment.
+* `Debug` - debugging information, less detailed than trace, typically not enabled in production environment.
-* Info - information messages, which are normally enabled in production environment
+* `Info` - information messages, which are normally enabled in production environment
-* Warn - warning messages, typically for non-critical issues, which can be recovered or which are temporary failures
+* `Warn` - warning messages, typically for non-critical issues, which can be recovered or which are temporary failures
-* Error - error messages
+* `Error` - error messages - most of the time these are `Exceptions`
-* Fatal - very serious errors
+* Fatal - very serious errors!

-##Emitting log messages
+###Writing log messages
 In order to emit log message you can simply call one of the methods on the `Logger`. `Logger` class has six methods whose names correspond to log levels: `Trace()`, `Debug()`, `Info()`, `Warn()`, `Error()` and `Fatal()`.
 There is also `Log()` method which takes log level as a parameter.
 ```csharp
 using NLog;